HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/WIL from books.md

 ## Rule 8: Try to make one room in your home as beautiful as possible

 - Making something beautiful is difficult, but it is amazingly worthwhile.
 If you learn to make something in your life truly beautiful - even one thing - then you have established a relationship with beauty.
   From there you can begin to expand that relationship out into other elements of your life and the world.
-That is and invitation to the devine.
+That is and invitation to the divine.
 That is the reconnection with the immortality of childhood, and the true beauty and majesty of the Being you can no longer see.
 You must be daring to try that.

 - A real piece of art is a window into the transcendent, and you need that in your life, because you are finite and limited and bounded by your ignorance.
 Unless you can make a connection to the transcendent, you will not have the strength to prevail when the challenges of life become daunting.